Genocs/genocs-library-docs/content/en/library/authorization/index.md

 ---
 title: "Authorization"
-description: "Adds the integration with authorization middleware and system components to validate and grant the access to the resources."
+description: "API keys and authorization middleware for Genocs services—protect endpoints and configure development vs production keys."
-lead: ""
+lead: "Use the `authorization` settings block with Genocs.Auth to enforce access to your HTTP APIs."
 date: 2023-05-13T15:40:19+02:00
-lastmod: 2026-04-04T15:26:42Z
+lastmod: 2026-04-04T16:07:01Z
 draft: false
 images: []
 menu: